History of keyboard instruments

-The history of home keyboards lies in mechanical musical instrument keyboards, electrified keyboards and 1960s and 1970s synthesizer technologies.
+The history of keyboard instruments lies in mechanical musical instrument keyboards, electrified keyboards and 1960s and 1970s synthesizer technologies.

 Mechanical keyboard instruments

 Keyboard instruments can be found as far back as the hydraulis (a water organ) in the 3rd century BCE, which developed into the pipe organ, and small portable instruments such as the portative and positive organ.
 Additional keyboard instruments, the clavichord (tangent-struck strings) and harpsichord (quill-plucked strings), were developed in the 14th century CE.
 As technology improved, more sophisticated keyboards were developed, including the 12-tone keyboard still in use today.
 Initially, the keyboard of an instrument such as a pipe organ or harpsichord could only produce sounds of one particular volume.
 In the 18th century, the pianoforte was invented.
 The pianoforte had metal strings which were struck by hammers which were activated by pressing or striking the keys.
 Depending on whether the keys were pressed lightly or forcefully, the pianoforte would produce a softer or louder sound.